slavonic/cu-tex/hyphenation/README.md

 # Creating hyphenation patterns for Church Slavonic

+In Church Slavonic words are hyphenated on the syllable boundary, with the additional rule that no hyphenation is allowed before a single-letter syllable.
+And no hyphenation is allowed after a single-letter syllable **with some exceptions** (See below).
+Note that by a single-letter syllable we mean such a syllable that has a single letter symbol, optionally followed by one or more combiner symbols (accents).

 We create TeX hyphenation patterns in the following stages

+1. Create syllable patterns.
+We do this by training on a syllable dictionary [words.txt](../data/words.txt) and adding some hand-crafted patterns to cover common roots where learned patterns fail.
+Specifically:

-1. Use the hyphenation dictionary to automatically generate patterns.
+    - Use the hyphenation dictionary to automatically generate patterns.
-   Since dictionary uses [Normal Form C](http://unicode.org/reports/tr15/), all patterns will also be in this form.
+      Since dictionary uses [Unicode Normal Form C](http://unicode.org/reports/tr15/), all patterns will also be in this form.

-2. Analyze errors that patterns make on the hyphenation dictionary and add (long) patterns that cover offending stems.
+    - Analyze errors that patterns make on the hyphenation dictionary and add (long) patterns that cover offending stems.
 This essentially allows one to move some errors out of the exception list into patterns, hoping that the new pattern will cover all word forms (not just forms seen within the training dictionary).

-3. Add special patterns that ensure that no hyphenation happens before a combining character.
+    - Add special patterns that ensure that no hyphenation happens before a combining character.
 Since Church Slavonic uses a rich set of diacritical marks, we do not rely on step 1 to find all of these places, and just add these rules explicitly

+2. Add patterns to suppress hyphenation after first letter and before last letter.
+Note that we can not rely here on TeX mechanism of `lefthyphenmin` and `righthyphenmin` because (i) accented characters has to be ignored when counting "letters", and (ii) there are exceptional cases when hyphenation after a single letter is allowed.
+To achieve our goal we generate a list of all vowels and then list of all vowels with all possible (and sometimes impossible) combining accents.
+   From this list we create inhibiting patterns for word prefixes and suffixes.

+   Since Church Slavonic allows hyphenation after some vowels, we remove corresponding inhibiting prefix rules:

+    - Hyphenation is allowed after leading syllable ѿ (OT), ѹ (UK), and ѡ (OMEGA)

+   At this stage we also generate TeX list of hyphenation exceptions.

-4. Expand patterns and exception list by replacing each character with its Normal Form D. Note that for robustness we create all combinations of D and C forms for every character that has these different forms.
-This is different from just converting each pattern and exception to Normal Form D.
+3. Expand patterns and exception list by replacing each character with its Normal Form D. Note that for robustness we create all combinations of D and C forms for every character that has these different forms.
+This is different from just converting each pattern and exception to Normal Form D. To the built-in Unicode combining rules we add the following two extra rules:

+    - U+0479 <-> U1C82 U0443 (Sharp-O decomposition of UK) - this will be included in the upcoming revision of Unicode, but current engines do not know this yet
+    - U+047D <-> U+A64D U+0486 U+0311 (omega with veliky apostrof) - this symbol is incorrectly marked as non-combined
+      in Unicode

-## Generating patterns
+## Generating syllable patterns

 ```bash
 ./train.sh > train.log
 ```

 Input here is a hyphenation dictionary `words.txt`.
-Output is a file `cu-hyp-patterns.txt` and `cu-hyp-excpetions.txt` containing hyphenation patterns and hyphenation exceptions.
+Output is a file `raw_patterns.txt` and `err_raw_patterns.txt` containing raw syllable patterns and raw syllable exceptions.

 Training parameters were chosen manually after several trial-and-error sessions with the objective to achieve best possible generalization performance.